5 Benefits of Corporate Social Responsibility Financial Institutions Can No Longer Ignore

 In one study it was shown that employees at socially responsible companies are engaged with their work up to 60% more than in those showing no social responsibility.
 This can pay off a great deal over time, especially as it reflects on customer service and support, creativity, and engagement, and in long-term service to the organization.

-While the most obvious benefits of CSR are directed inward in terms of improved customer perception and public image, improved media coverage, and more brand awareness, there are many other benefits to investing in your community.
+While the most obvious benefits of Corporate social responsibility are directed inward in terms of improved customer perception and public image, improved media coverage, and more brand awareness, there are many other benefits to investing in your community.
 For example, investing in financial literacy for your community will mean that your community is better prepared to make good financial decisions.
 They have the tools to manage debt, invest savings, and purchase homes using smart loans and mortgages.
 This means that they have the tools to better use their income in ways that improve their finances, improve profits, and therefore improve both for their banking organizations.
 Empowering your community to make good decisions actually pays off in the long-run, as they are in better situations to take out mortgages, invest, start businesses, pay off loans, and otherwise contribute to positive economic growth.